kuzudb/kuzu-docs/docs/cypher/subquery.md

 ```

 ```
-Count subquery can also be used in `WHERE` clause as an expression that returns an integer value.
+A count subquery can also be used in a `WHERE` clause as an expression that returns an integer value.

 ```
 MATCH (a:User)